asmodeus812/nvim-fuzzymatch/README.md

 end

 function EchoPreviewer:preview(entry, win)
+    -- note that we can return a status from the preview as well, which can give more context to the user why a given entry could not be
+    -- previewed at this time, the status result must be a boolean value, and an optional message can be present too. if type(entry) == "boolean" then
+        return false, "Unsupported entry type for preview" end
     -- user is responsible for managing the buffer if needed, here we are simply reusing a single buffer and clearing it on each preview call
     -- if the buffer needs to be cleared after the selection interface is closed return the buffer number from the preview function as well local lines = type(entry) == "string" and { entry } or vim.split(vim.inspect(entry), "\n")